Scatter in the Relation between Persistent Radio Source Luminosity and Fast Radio Burst Rotation Measure: A Window into Circum-burst Environments: Implication of Scatter in relation

 \section{Implication of Scatter in $L_\nu-|{\rm RM}|$ relation}

-We have demonstrated that, for a given observed frequency (e.g., $\nu \sim 1,\mathrm{GHz}$), the factor $\zeta_e \gamma_c^2$ is primarily determined by the electron distribution function $f(p)$.
-In an evolving nebula, e.g., SNR or PWN, the electron distribution $f(p)$ changes as the nebula expands.
+We have demonstrated that, for a given observed frequency (e.g., $\nu \sim 1,\mathrm{GHz}$), the factor $\zeta_e \gamma_c^2$ is primarily determined by the electron distribution function $f(\hat p)$.
+In an expanding nebula, e.g., SNR or PWN, the electron distribution $f(\hat p)$ changes as the nebula expands.
 As a result, $\zeta_e \gamma_c^2$ becomes largely dependent on the nebular radius $R$ (see Section~\ref{sec4} for details).
-This implies that, for an evolving nebula, $\zeta_e \gamma_c^2$ can be treated as a function of the nebular radius $R$.
-Accordingly, the above $L_\nu$–$|{\rm RM}|$ relation can be written in a more general form as \be L_\nu\propto R^{\epsilon}|{\rm RM}|. \ee where $\epsilon$ is a power-law index. \emph{In this case, the distribution of the nebula radius leads to the scatter of the $L_\nu-{|\rm RM|}$ relation.}
+This implies that, for an expanding nebula, $\zeta_e \gamma_c^2$ can be treated as a function of the nebular radius $R$.
+Accordingly, the above $L_\nu$–$|{\rm RM}|$ relation can be written in a more general form as

+where $\epsilon$ is a power-law index. \emph{In this case, the distribution of the nebula radius leads to the scatter of the $L_\nu-{|\rm RM|}$ relation.}